jet/equinox/DOCUMENTATION.md

 ]
 ```

-If we have `state4` based on the events up to `{i:3, c:c1, d: d4}` and the index document, we can produce the `state` by folding in a variety of ways:
+If we have `state4` based on the events up to `{i:3, c:c1, d: d4}` and the Tip Item-document, we can produce the `state` by folding in a variety of ways:

 - `fold initial [ C1 d1; C2 d2; C3 d3; C1 d4; C3 d5 ]` (but would need a query to load the first 2 batches, with associated RUs and roundtrips)
 - `fold state4 [ C3 d5 ]` (only need to pay to transport the _tip_ document as a point read)